 The TOE provides APIs allowing non-TSF applications (mobile applications) the ability to establish a secure channel using IPsec, TLS, and HTTPS.
+Google provides the NIAPSEC library for application developers to use for Hostname Checking, Revocation Checking, and TLS Ciphersuite restriction.
+Application developers must utilize this library to ensure the device behaves in the evaluated configuration.
 Mobile applications can use the following Android APIs for IPsec, TLS and HTTPS respectively: